QuantEcon/lecture-source-py/source/rst/likelihood_ratio_process.rst

 Please note that there are two different scales on the :math:`y` axis.

-Now let's study what happens when the history consists of i.i.d. draws from density :math:`g`
+Now let's study what happens when the history consists of IID draws from density :math:`g`

 .. code-block:: python3